ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Swap the value of each bit of a number to perform bitwise negation.
 It means that you replace each one to zero and vice versa.

-Here is an example for doing bitwise NOT of number 5:
+Here is an example of doing bitwise NOT of number 5:
 {line-numbers: false}
 ```
 5 = 101